FIGR

 Bearish

-• Extremely High Valuation Multiples: A trailing PE of 69.8x and a PS ratio of 20.4x represent a massive premium to typical financial services peers.
-This valuation demands flawless execution on both growth and a rapid path to profitability and positive cash flow.
+• Extremely High Valuation Multiples: The trailing PE of 69.8x and Price-to-Sales ratio of 20.4x represent a substantial premium to typical financial services peers.
+This valuation leaves little room for error and is highly vulnerable to compression if growth expectations are not met.

 FIGR Technical Analysis